carocarosio/SeatEvaluation/README.md

 * To have cloned this repo into a local directory
 ## Installation
 * Open the cloned project in Visual Studio Code
-* In Visual Studio Code go to Terminal tab or open a new terminal In order to use Cypress it's necessary to install it via npm using the following command:
+* In Visual Studio Code go to terminal tab or open a new terminal.
+In order to use Cypress it's necessary to install it via npm using the following command:
 ```bash
 npm install cypress --save-dev